cirruselli/User-Centric-Frontend-Development-Milestone-Project/README.md

 ### User stories
 - As a family we would like to go far out in the nature without our car.

-- As Wilma is new to horses she would like to go for a ride to try it out.
+- As Wilma is new to horses she would like to go for a shorter ride to try it out.

 - As Sven like the wildlife he would appreciate a few days out in nature from horseback to experience the wildlife at its best.